“Owasso tech job”

 Cranks love to talk about their own beliefs, often in inappropriate social situations, but they tend to be bad listeners, being uninterested in anyone else's experience or opinions.

-I have not related these details to anyone outside the legal or law-enforcement professions and have instead focused energy on this web page.
-I briefly told a couple of friends that I got scammed by a temp agency.
+I have not related these details to anyone outside the legal or law-enforcement professions.
+I briefly told a couple of friends that I got scammed.
 One of my family members read the first draft.
 I place occasional comments on social media.
-I have asked state employees to comment on this page, and also have a standing invitation to anyone else who has been scammed in a similar manner, or has been scammed by any of these same parties.
+I have invited state employees to comment on this page, and also have a standing invitation to anyone else who has been scammed in a similar manner, or has been scammed by any of these same parties.

 Full internet headers; for technicians who want to do an analysis: